graeme-winter/dials_tutorials/thaumatin/processing_in_detail.md

 |          0 |       19471 |          3604 | 84.4%       |
 +------------+-------------+---------------+-------------+
 ```
+{% endraw %}

 If it is significantly less than 100% it is possible
 you have a second lattice - adding `max_lattices=2` (say) to the
 command-line will indicate to the program that you would like to
 consider attempting to separately index the unindexed reflections
 after the first lattice has been identified.

 By default the triclinic lattice i.e. with `P1` no additional symmetry
 is assumed - for the majority of data there are no differences in the
 quality of the results from assigning the Bravais lattice at this
 stage, even if as here it is perfectly obvious what the correct answer
 is.

 If successful, `dials.index` writes the experiments and indexed
 reflections to two new files `indexed.expt` and `indexed.refl` - if
 these are loaded in the reciprocal lattice viewer you can see which
 spots have been indexed and if you have multiple lattices switch them
 "on and off" for comparison.

 The process that the indexing performs is quite complex -